No. 91 Squadron RAF

 No 91 (Nigeria) Squadron was a squadron of the Royal Air Force but is no longer operational.
 The name acknowledges the contribution made by Nigeria to the cost of the squadron's aeroplanes.

 World War I

-A 91 squadron was initially formed in September 1917 at RAF Spitalgate but had moved to Chattis Hill within the month to undertake Wireless Telegraphy training.
+A 91 squadron was initially formed in September 1917 at RAF Spitalgate but had moved to Chattis Hill within the month to undertake wireless telegraphy training.
 The squadron number was then reallocated in July 1918 to a fighter squadron being formed at RAF Kenley.
-The new squadron was intended to be equipped with Sopwith Dolphins but never became operational in time and was moved to Lopscombe Corner and disbanded in July 1919.
+The new squadron was intended to be equipped with Sopwith Dolphins but never became operational in time and was moved to Lopcombe Corner near Salisbury, and disbanded in July 1919.